Skip to Main content Open mobile menu Close mobile menu

 Improved heat-trapping materials for solar thermal energy could help the U.S. meet its goal of cutting solar energy costs in half by 2030.

-The post $3.4M to turn up the heat at solar-thermal plants appeared first on Engineering Research News.
+The post $3.4M to turn up the heat at solar-thermal plants appeared first on Michigan Engineering News.

 Highlight include The Detroit News.

-The post In the news: Michigan Engineering experts June 1 – 4 appeared first on Engineering Research News.
+The post In the news: Michigan Engineering experts June 1 – 4 appeared first on Michigan Engineering News.

 University of Michigan researchers lay out hurdles for tech that could double EV range.

-The post Next-gen electric vehicle batteries: These are the questions we still need to answer appeared first on Engineering Research News.
+The post Next-gen electric vehicle batteries: These are the questions we still need to answer appeared first on Michigan Engineering News.

 University of Michigan engineers are working to make our electrified future more equitable and avoid the mistakes of the past.

-The post Prepping for the revolution appeared first on Engineering Research News.
+The post Prepping for the revolution appeared first on Michigan Engineering News.